mendix/docs/content/refguide/consumed-odata-services.md

 Data can be published from an app for use by other apps through [published OData services](published-odata-services).
 Consumed OData services can be used to integrate external data sources in apps through [Mendix Data Hub](/data-hub/).

 Mendix Data Hub enables integration of available data sources from different sources in an organization into your Mendix apps.
 OData services that are registered in the [Data Hub Catalog](/data-hub/data-hub-catalog/) expose entities that can be dragged and dropped into your domain model through the [Data Hub pane](data-hub-pane) as external entities.
-The OData service document that is added to your project provides the information for retrieving the metadata for the service and exposed entities.
+The OData service document that is added to your app provides the information for retrieving the metadata for the service and exposed entities.

-For further details on the consumed OData service document and updating consumed OData services in your project, see [Consumed OData Service](consumed-odata-service).
+For further details on the consumed OData service document and updating consumed OData services in your app, see [Consumed OData Service](consumed-odata-service).

 {{% alert type="info" %}}
 Mendix Data Hub is a licensed product.
 Using external entities to consume OData services requires a license, and the type of license you have will define how many data records can be consumed.
 For further details, see the [Data Hub License Limitations](consumed-odata-service-requirements#license-limitations) section of *Consumed OData Service Requirements*.
 To find out more about your Data Hub license, contact [Mendix Support](https://support.mendix.com).